-Since ancestral men hunted, talking wasn’t their speciality.
+Since ancestral men hunted, talking wasn’t their specialty.
 They could sit for hours tracking their prey without saying a word.
 Also, they had to use short sentences to communicate maximum information because making too much noise or talking for long could alert the prey or predators.

-When modern men go fishing together they may speak for only 5% of the time and yet have a good time together.
+When modern men go fishing together, they may speak for only 5% of the time and yet have a good time together.
 When women hang out and don’t talk, something’s not right.

 A talking woman is a happy woman.
-If she talks a lot then it’s almost a guarantee she likes the person she’s talking to, not necessarily in a romantic way.
+If she talks a lot, then it’s almost a guarantee she likes the person she’s talking to, not necessarily in a romantic way.
 This is why when a woman is angry with someone she says, “Don’t talk to me!”

 Men rarely issue such warnings because they don’t give as much importance to talking.

 Ancestral women spent most of their time gathering and looking after the young.
 This required them to bond well with others, especially with fellow women.

 These sex differences start early

 Research has revealed that the part of the brain responsible for speech develops more rapidly in girls than in boys.1 This means girls, on average, will speak earlier and with more complexity than boys.

 Another study showed that young girls (aged 9-15) show significantly greater activation in language areas of the brain than boys while doing language tasks.2

 Also, studies show that girls have higher levels of protein associated with speech and language in their brain’s cortex.3 The higher levels of this language protein, called Foxp2, are found in the more communicative of each species.